 - Improving household access to essential needs, increasing access to productive assets, income, and livelihoods, reducing erosive coping strategies used by households through the distribution of unconditional multipurpose cash transfers following the guidelines and standards on 2022 CAR minimum expenditure basket (MEB) established by the cash working group.

 Interventions will focus on providing protection services and assistance fostering resilience and creating an environment promoting positive coping mechanisms, but also on aiming at enhancing the capacities of communities, authorities and humanitarian actors to provide an efficient response to protection incidents, reduce or mitigate protection risks, and have a better understanding of protection, human rights and protection mainstreaming.
+In the light of the recent crisis in Sudan, interventions aim to provide response assistance to CAR returnees affected by the conflict and the host communities receiving them.
 All activities will be conducted in consultation and collaboration with communities and will ensure meaningful participation of vulnerable groups especially women and girls, children, persons with disabilities, or any other group that may be vulnerable.

 - Providing direct assistance, services and safe and ethical referrals where appropriate, to victims/survivors of violence and crises including people living with disabilities, using an individual protection approach in order to focus on beneficiaries' specific needs;

 - Raising awareness on gender-based violence, child protection, and diverse forms of exploitation among at-risk populations;